How to Write a Short-Video Script with AI (TikTok / Reels / Shorts)

 • Hook: aesthetic-forward, identity-coded.
 “POV: you finally figured out…”

-• Structure: visual hook to teach to payoff to follow-CTA.
-IG rewards saves + shares heavily.
+• Structure: visual hook → teach → payoff → follow-CTA.
+IG rewards saves and shares heavily.

-• Hashtags: 3-5, mixed broad + niche; cover frame matters (shows in grid).
+• Hashtags: 3-5, mixed broad + niche; the cover frame matters (it shows in the grid).

 Shorts (YouTube)

-• Structure: list / chapters with on-screen numbers, end with a pointer to a long-form video on the same channel.
+• Structure: list / chapters with on-screen numbers, then a pointer to a long-form video on the same channel.

-• Hashtags: 1-2 in description; title carries the weight.
+• Hashtags: 1-2 in the description; the title carries the weight.

 TikTok (45s):